 Physiotherapy and occupational therapy

 Physiotherapy is often beneficial for children with significant joint hypermobility.
-A referral to a Paediatric Rheumatologist can help to see a physio with experience of hypermobility.
-Adults may also benefit from physiotherapy, and pilates exercises can be really beneficial in the long term.
+A referral to a Paediatric Rheumatologist can help as they can refer on to a physiotherapist with experience of hypermobility.
+Adults may also benefit from physiotherapy, and Pilates exercises can be really beneficial in the long term.

-There is little clear cut evidence on cardiac screening for classical EDS.
-We would suggest cardiac echos (ultrasound scans of the heart) are started in childhood and repeated regularly because of the possibility that the heart valves may be floppy.
+There is little clear-cut evidence on cardiac screening for classical EDS.
+We would suggest cardiac echoes (ultrasound scans of the heart) are started in childhood and repeated regularly because of the possibility that the heart valves may be floppy.

 Women with classical EDS need to inform their midwives and obstetrician of their diagnosis as additional care will be needed during delivery, due to a higher risk of vaginal and perineal tearing.